apache/airflow/IMAGES.rst

 We also store (to increase speed of local build/pulls) python images that were used to build the CI images.
 Each CI image, when built uses current python version of the base images.
-Those python images are regularly updated (with bugfixes/security fixes), so for example python3.8 from last week might be a different image than python3.8 today.
+Those python images are regularly updated (with bugfixes/security fixes), so for example python 3.8 from last week might be a different image than python 3.8 today.
 Therefore whenever we push CI image to airflow repository, we also push the python image that was used to build it this image is stored as ``apache/airflow:python<PYTHON_MAJOR_MINOR_VERSION>-<BRANCH_OR_TAG>``.